 5 March 2020

-Central Hawke's Bay sheep, beef and deer farmers Evan and Linda Potter have won the East Coast Ballance Farm Environment Awards.
+Central Hawke's Bay sheep, beef and deer farmers Evan and Linda Potter have won the East Coast Ballance Farm Environment Awards (BFEA).

-The Ballance Farm Environment Awards champion sustainable farming and growing through an awards programme which sees one Regional Supreme Winner selected from each of the 11 regions involved.
-These Regional Supreme Winners will be profiled at the Awards’ National Sustainability Showcase in Wellington on Thursday 4 June, with each in the running for the Gordon Stephenson Trophy.
+Run by the NZ Farm Environment Trust, the BFEA champion sustainable farming and growing through an awards programme which sees one Regional Supreme Winner selected from each of the 11 regions involved.
+These Regional Supreme Winners will be profiled at the Awards’ National Sustainability Showcase in Wellington in March 2021, with each in the running for the Gordon Stephenson Trophy.

 Balancing business security with protecting the land and resources for future generations was one of the reasons behind the Potters’ win, the judges said.